farao-community/farao-community.github.io/pages/docs/input-data/crac/cim.md

 [VoltageCnecs are defined in the CimCracCreationParameters](creation-parameters#voltage-cnecs-creation-parameters).
 Nevertheless, they are imported via the CimCracCreator because that's where the information on which contingencies are imported lies.
-Only voltage cnecs with contingencies correctly defined in B55 Series shall be imported.
+Only voltage CNECs with contingencies that were previously correctly defined shall be imported.

 ### Remedial Actions {#remedial-actions}